-- Assessed whether the Group's determination of Cash Generating Unit (CGU)s. was in accordance with Australian Accounting Standard AASB136 Impairment of Assets. - Evaluated the Group's assessment for indicators of impairment for the other intangible assets - Assessed the appropriateness of the Board approved cash flow forecast and assumptions therein, including performing a sensitivity analysis of key assumptions and evaluated whether a reasonably possible change in assumptions could result in an impairment of the carrying value of the assets. - Considered the historical accuracy of the Group's cash flow forecasts against the entity's actual cash performance in prior years. - Considered the adequacy of the financial report disclosures contained in Note 13 of the financial report.
+- Assessed the Group's determination of the appropriate Cash Generating Units (CGU). - Evaluated the Group's assessment for indicators of impairment for the other intangible assets - For the impairment test performed, we assessed the appropriateness of the board approved cash flow forecast and assumptions therein, including performing a sensitivity analysis of key assumptions and evaluated whether a reasonably possible change in assumptions could result in an impairment of the carrying value of the assets. - Considered the historical accuracy of the Group's cash flow forecasts against based on actual cash performance in recent years. - We tested the mathematical integrity of the impairment model. - Considered the adequacy of the financial report disclosures contained in Note 13 of the financial report.

-Recognition of revenue and valuation of unbilled revenue
+Recognition of revenue